Pinhole® Gum Recession Surgery (PST) For Receding Gums

-The revolutionary 'Chao Pinhole Surgical Technique' (PST) for restoring receded gums is now available at CLDC.
+The revolutionary 'Chao Pinhole Surgical Technique' (PST) is a receding gum surgery for restoring receded gums is now available at CLDC.
 Restore receding gums quickly, with minimal discomfort and without the need for invasive and painful graft surgery.

-The pinhole gum recession procedure is a treatment developed over the past decade in the USA by dentist and educator Dr John Chao (DDS).
+Pinhole gum surgery is a treatment developed over the past decade in the USA by dentist and educator Dr John Chao (DDS).

-Involves no scalpels, no stitches, so patients can expect only minimal pain or discomfort, bleeding and inflammation, and a much faster recovery than conventional gum recession surgery.
+This involves no scalpels and no stitches, so patients can expect only minimal pain or discomfort, bleeding and inflammation, and a much faster recovery than conventional gum recession surgery.
 This exciting new procedure is only performed by a handful of specially trained dentists around Australia, including Dr Nataniel Goldstein at the Cosmetic & Laser Dentistry Centre.

 What is Pinhole Gum Rejuvenation?

-This video demonstrates the Pinhole Surgical Technique compared to a conventional gum graft.
+This video demonstrates the Chao Pinhole Surgical Technique compared to a conventional gum graft.

 The benefits of the Chao Pinhole Surgical Technique

-There are many aesthetic and tooth preserving advantages in undergoing the PST treatment for gum recession, including:
+There are many aesthetic and tooth preserving advantages in undergoing the PST gum recession treatment, including:

 What are the typical results?

-In around 90% of cases, the results of are comparable to that of a free connective tissue graft surgery, however is much less invasive, with minimal post-operative pain symptoms.
+In around 90% of cases, the results of are comparable to that of a free connective tissue graft surgery, but is much less invasive with minimal post-operative pain symptoms.

-What are the common causes of Gum recession?
+What are the common causes of sudden gum recession?

 - Bruxism (clenching or grinding).